Cortisol – The Stress Hormone Explained

 Common symptoms are tiredness, fatigue, mood swings, sleep onset insomnia, thyroid hormone imbalance, altered glucose tolerance and blood pressure.

-Stage 4 is referred as the stage of ‘Exhaustion”.
+Stage 4 is referred as the stage of ‘Exhaustion” or Neuronal Damage.
 Cortisol and DHEA-S levels during this stage are very low.
 Maintenance insomnia depression, exhaustion, diabetes, cardiovascular disease, degenerative disease, and cancer are common consequences.

 Know Your Cortisol Levels